doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 # Final words

 We have learned quite a bit through this article.
 The Elixir AST itself is quite simple when you look at its basic shapes, but it can get quite complex for larger programs.
 Isolating little bits of syntax makes it much easier to see what's going on and to develop a general sense of what it is representing.
 We learned most(all?) of the possible shapes an AST node can take and how they are combined to create meaningful programs, and we leveraged this knowledge to create useful tools for our day to day programming work.

+I originally intended to also consider the AST from the perspective of a code formatter, but the Elixir parser discards a lot of useful information that makes this task a bit harder to achieve.
+The Elixir formatter passes some options to both the Elixir tokenizer and parser, and uses some other language escape hatches(like the process dictionary) to preserve comments and other useful information.
+It then builds an algebra document based on the method described in the Strictly Pretty paper by Christian Lindig, which is used to finally pretty print the source code.
+This in itself deserves a separate article to discuss it in detail, and escapes the scope of this one, which is studying the Elixir AST.

 I had lots of fun digging into this topic and finding examples to bring all those concepts to a more tangible shape.
 I hope this was informative and that it helps you to build your own tools and understand other people's AST manipulation code.